-- If your child has any problems on the bus, please be sure to mention them to the bus driver or call the principal.
+- If your child has any problems on the bus, please be sure to mention them to the bus driver.
+If this persists, please notify the school.
 All of our buses have video cameras for the safety of the students.
 Be sure to have your kindergartener sit towards the front of the bus and be sure to review the bus rules often.
 The rules are: 1.
 Stay in your seat.
 2. Keep your hands to yourself.
 3. Use inside voices.
 Students who continually do not follow the rules on the bus may be suspended from the bus for a period of time.

 What if I don’t want my child to ride the bus home or someone else will be picking my child up?

 - Anytime there is a change in your child’s routine, please write a note to your child’s teacher.
 Do not leave a voicemail or send an e-mail because if there is a substitute teacher they do not have access this these forms of communication at school.
 If we do not have a note or a call, your child will be sent home according to their regular routine.
 Students may ride their assigned bus only.
 Anyone picking up a student at school must be on the emergency contact list.
 We cannot make changes to who is approved to pick-up a student based on a phone call, we must have it in writing.

 How do I drop off and/or pick up my child at school?